 Working from home is an ideal situation for many, however in some cases it is simply not possible, for example if you are a heart surgeon you can of course only really work at the hospital!
 Whether you are a home-based small business owner full time, or you balance your time between working from home and at the office, you will know there are many pros and cons of both.

 There are many pros of working from home, they can make life easier and less stressful.
-Here are the reasons why you may consider working from home:
+H

 - No commuting – this means you can save time, money and reduce your stress levels.
 Taking public transport during peak times can be very expensive, and quite a stressful affair.

 - Flexibility – working from home allows you to work when you are feeling the most productive.
 You are not constrained to having lunches and breaks at certain times.
 You can create your own schedule/timetable.